LANDOWNER SERVICES

 In November of 2023, we launched a new phase of the Landowner Services Program funded by the Natural Resources Conservation Service (NRCS).
 Our goal is to reach at least 100 landowners that are interested in implementing water quality improvement practices on their land, farm, or homestead.
 If you are interested in any of the practices listed or wish to stay up to date on events such as Pasture Walks, Field Tours, and Lunch and Learns complete the form below.

-Below are some of the practices that can be implemented on your operation through this program.
+Below are some of the Best Management Practices (BMPs) that can be implemented on your operation through this program.

 · Forest Management Plans